Timetabling software Australia

 Is Bell Path Australian?

 Yes.
 Bell Path is built in Australia for Australian primary schools.
-The first schools to run their timetables on Bell Path are Victorian, and the product now supports state-specific terminology and entitlements across NSW, Victoria, Queensland, WA, and SA.
+Its first schools are Victorian, and it now uses the right planning time words and entitlements for NSW, Victoria, Queensland, WA and SA.

 Does Bell Path work for secondary schools?

-No. Bell Path is deliberately primary-only.
-Secondary timetabling — elective lines, subject selection, exam scheduling — is a different problem with different software.
-Staying primary-first is what lets Bell Path handle APT, specialist rotations, and job-shares properly.
+No. Bell Path is primary-only on purpose.
+Secondary timetabling (elective lines, subject selection, exam scheduling) is a different problem with different software.
+Staying primary-only is what lets Bell Path handle planning time, specialist rotations and job-shares properly.

-How is Bell Path different from Edval or Timetabling Solutions?
+How is Bell Path different from Tes Timetable (formerly Edval) or Timetabling Solutions?

-Those platforms are strongest in secondary settings and are typically driven by a trained timetabler.
-Bell Path is built for a primary school leader to run themselves, and it keeps working after the timetable is published — daily cover, yard duty, wet day plans, and event timetables live in the same workspace.
+Those products are strongest in secondary schools and are usually run by a trained timetabler.
+Bell Path is built for a primary school leader to run themselves, and it keeps working after the timetable is published: daily cover, yard duty, wet day plans and event timetables live in the same place.

 Which states does Bell Path support?

-Bell Path is used across Australian primary schools and reflects state terminology in the product — APT in Victoria, RFF in NSW, NCT in Queensland, DOTT in WA, and NIT in SA — so release-time entitlements are tracked in the words your staff already use.
+All of them.
+Bell Path uses each state's words in the product (APT in Victoria, RFF in NSW, NCT in Queensland, DOTT in WA, and NIT in SA), so planning time is tracked in the words your staff already use.

 Also compare